 The award (or ineligibility) determination will be posted to a student's online Financial Aid Recipient History (FARH) screen and is viewable by the student.
-Login credentials will be sent to the student after the FFAA is submitted and enable a student to:
+Login credentials will be sent to the student after the FFAA is submitted and, as applicable, enable a student to either view or update:

-- view award status (eligibility determination);
+- Award status (eligibility determination);

-- view/update demographic information;
+- Demographic information;

-- view/update postsecondary institution;
+- Postsecondary institution;

-- view the amount disbursed each semester;
+- Amount disbursed each semester;

-- view the spring renewal GPA;
+- Spring renewal GPA;

-- monitor hours remaining for the year and for the scholarship; and
+- Hours remaining for the year and for the scholarship; and

-- view all correspondence posted and/or sent from the FDOE.
+- Correspondence posted and/or sent from the FDOE.